Dolly Dots: Solo careers

 In 1989, Anita Heilker taped a sitcom with satirical duo Henk Spaan and Harry Vermeegen (Die 2, "Those 2" in English) for early 1990 broadcast on Veronica.
 She also has been the Dutch voice of Donald Duck for many years.

-Angela Groothuizen teamed up with Ruud Mulder, former guitarist of disco/funk-contemporaries Spargo, to record as Angela & the Rude.
+Angela Groothuizen teamed up with Ruud Mulder, former guitarist of disco and funk-contemporaries Spargo, to record as Angela & the Rude.

 She also began a television hosting career for AVRO starting in 1990 with an adaptation of Challenge Anneka; this was followed by Sex with Angela and later, Who's the Mole?.
 Her contract expired in 2005 and was not renewed.
 Groothuizen has since moved to RTL 4 where she was a panel judge for X Factor, The Voice of Holland and The Voice Kids.
 She is also host of the show Een Nieuw Begin.
 Groothuizen is still making music and has her own theatre shows.

 Patty Zomer became a fashion stylist for several well-known Dutch artists and magazines.
 In the early 2000s, she co-hosted The Fashion Police with former actress Nada van Nie.

 On 1 October 1998, all six Dolly Dots were interviewed by Paul de Leeuw and surprised everyone by singing a medley of three of their biggest hits.
 Two months later they reunited for a one-off concert to celebrate the 10th anniversary of their split, and the release of a compilation album of all their hits, called The Collection.

 In 2003, Aad Ouberg, who was closely involved with the group, was responsible for getting a Dolly Dots musical off the ground.
 The musical Love Me Just a Little Bit More played at The Chassé Theatre in Breda and around the Netherlands during 2004.

 As result of renewed interest in the group after the musical, Warner Bros.
 Records released a Dolly Dots greatest hits compilation album of the group as well as a DVD.
 In 2007, all six original members reunited for a series of guest performances during Vrienden van Amstel Live.
 Their success there led to three concerts of their own in Ahoy Rotterdam.
 The DVD of those concerts reached gold status in the Netherlands.
 In 2008, a tour followed, called 'Goodbye for Now'.